 ****Original deed (book F pp.381-383): Dated 4 Mar 1756, registered Mar 1756.
 William Coale, mariner of Carteret County in consideration of £40 proclamation money sells to William Mosely, joiner, a lot of 1/2 acre, No. 13 in the "Old Town" which was left to the grantor by the last will and testament of Arthur Mabson, deceased.
 Witnessed by David Lewis and Rob:t Read.
 Signature of William Coale.
 Acknowledged before Jn:o Smith, Clerk.
 Carteret Court minutes, Mar 1756 term (Rebecca Willis Sanders' abstract): A DEED FROM WILLIAM COALE TO WILLIAM MOSELY FOR 1 LOT IN BEAUFORT TOWN KNOWN BY NO 13 WAS PROVED BY THE OATH OF ROBERT READ AND ORDERED TO BE REGISTERED.

-NOTE: Mary Galland may have built the house; she purchased the lot from Rustull Sr. for £3.
-Someone built the house before 1756 when Coale sold to Moseley 26 years later for £40.
+NOTE: It appears that either Mary Galland (purchased the lot from Rustull Sr. for £3), Arthur Mabeson or William Coale built the house before 1756 when Coale sold to Moseley 26 years later for £40.

 |Moseley's 1733 Map noted R. Rustul NE of Beaufort|